nitinkhatri749/ML-Practice/README.md

 x_test = sc_x.transform(x_test)
 ```
 We are doing feature scaling on dummy variables too because algorithm converge much faster.
+fit & transform training set but only transform test set.

 ##### Note-
 we don't need to apply feature scaling to y(y_train, y_test--dependent variable) in case of classification.